 Why Do Jehovahs Witness Refuse Blood Transfusions

-Dec 04, 2025 · 12 min read
+12 min read

 Imagine a scenario where a life-saving medical procedure is available, yet a person refuses it based on deeply held beliefs.
-This is the reality for many Jehovah's Witnesses when it comes to blood transfusions.
+Plus, this is the reality for many Jehovah's Witnesses when it comes to blood transfusions.
 Understanding the reasons behind this decision requires delving into their religious doctrines, historical context, and personal convictions.

 Main Subheading: The Religious Basis for Refusing Blood